mcinderelle/splice/README.md

 ## How It Works

-1. **Search** - Type in the search bar to find samples
+1. **Search** – Type in the search bar; spinner shows while fetching.
+Exact matches are boosted and highlighted.
-2. **Preview** - Click the play button to listen to samples
-3. **Filter** - Use filters to narrow down by genre, instrument, BPM, key, etc.
+2. **Preview** – Click play, or enable “Play on hover” / “Auto‑play on Arrow keys” in the header controls.
+3. **Filter** – Use inline sliders for Duration/BPM; toggle Favorites; optionally sort by key proximity.
+4. **Waveform** – Accurate waveform renders in a fixed lane; adjust width from the header.
+5. **Pitch/Time** – For quick audition, adjust Rate and Pitch sliders in the row (preview‑only).
-4. **Drag & Drop** - Drag samples directly into your DAW from the desktop app
+6. **Drag & Drop** – Desktop: drag WAV into your DAW.
+Web: provides WAV/MP3 DownloadURL for many targets.
-5. **Download** - Samples are automatically saved to your configured directory
+7. **Download** – Click Download; animated feedback confirms the action.

 ## Project Structure